This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 • Be a Singapore Citizen or Permanent Resident (with a parent, child or spouse who is a Singapore Citizen) living in Singapore

-• Have a household monthly income of $2,800 or less per person, or an annual value of property less than $13,000 for households without income
+• Have a household monthly income of $2,800 or less per person, or an annual value of property less than $21,000 or less for households without income

-• Not reside in a residential long-term care institution (e.g. nursing home)
+• Not residing in a residential long-term care institution (e.g. nursing home)

 • Be assessed to require support with at least 3 Activities of Daily Living (ADLs) via the Functional Assessment Report (FAR) or Client Assessment Form (CAF)